Bearnardd/bearnardd-log/_posts/2023-11-27-distributed-training.md

 ![]({{"/assets/images/data_parallel.png" | relative_url }} )

 The main drawback of this implementation is the communication bottleneck that grows linearly with the number of nodes: $ (\texttt{num\_nodes} - 1) \times \texttt{input\_size}$ for both gather and fetch operations.
 The second implementation, called __Ring All-Reduce__, mitigates this problem because its communication cost is independent of the number of nodes in a system.
 As the name suggests, we arrange nodes into a ring-like structure.
 Each node sends a portion of its state to the right node and receives a portion of the state from the left node.
 Each node adds its value to the value received from the previous node, and the result is passed along the ring until it returns to the starting node.
 It can be decomposed into two stages, scatter-reduce and allgather operations.
-It is best explained by vizualization.
+It is best explained by visualization.

 ![]({{"/assets/images/all_reduce_setup.png" | relative_url }} )